 - IP addressing and subnetting

 You can become CCNA certified by taking and passing a single exam – CCNA 200-301.
 The exam consists of about 120 questions.
 The highest score you can achieve on the exam is 1000, with the minimum passing score somewhere around 800-850.

 To take the CCNA exam you have to schedule a test appointment through Pearson VUE, an electronic testing company.
 Pearson VUE has many authorized testing centers throughout the world and you can locate a test center in your vicinity.

 The exams are available in English and Japanese and lasts for 120 minutes.
 After finishing the test you will immediately get the results.
 Cisco provides just the basic information about your score, so you can’t be sure which questions you got right or wrong!

 There are several ways in which you can prepare yourself for the exam:

-- attending a CCENT or CCNA course – Cisco courses are offered by various educational companies and institutions.
+- attending a CCNA course – Cisco courses are offered by various educational companies and institutions.
 You can use this online tool to locate an academy in your vicinity.
 These courses usually lasts a couple of months and include a lot of hands-on activities.
 Prices vary depending on your location, but the courses can be quite costly (up to $1000).

-- self-study with textbooks and online courses – another popular way to prepare a CCENT exam is by self-studying.
+- self-study with textbooks and online courses – another popular way to prepare a CCNA exam is by self-studying.
 There are lots of high-quality resources online and tools such as GNS3 or Packet Tracer that enable you to study without actually buying expensive equipment.
-Of couse, this website is one of these high-quality online resources :-).
+Of course, this website is one of these high-quality online resources :-).
 Many people use website like Ebay or Amazon to find CCNA kits that will enable them to work on real equipment.